checkmateman57/Yahtzee/README.md

 -5 Yahtzees: 750 points

+# How to Play
+Download the exe, then answer all yes or no questions exactly with a yes or a no. When asking about locking dice, those are yes or no questions, and you do have to re-lock dice you already locked in prior rounds.
+When asking about where you should be scored, type exactly as seen in the question.

 # Final Comments

 In my opinion, I can see the progression in my coding skills.
 Unlike my last project, Roulette, there were not as many if statements, and basically a fifth of total code written.